 Required Licenses

-- Business License: Must be obtained from the local government.
-Requirements typically include proof of business registration, payment of applicable fees, and submission of a business plan.
+- Business License: Must be obtained from the local government; requires submission of a business plan and proof of identity.

 Insurance Requirements

-- General Liability Insurance: Coverage should include a minimum of $1 million for bodily injury and property damage.
-This protects against claims of negligence and accidents occurring on the job.
+- General Liability Insurance: Minimum coverage of $1 million for bodily injury and property damage; protects against claims arising from business operations.

 Training Certifications